 Before you post your first invite or flyer, it’s smart to develop and line up all the elements you’ll need to create everything related to the event:

 - One or two distinctive typefaces for headlines and body copy

-- A color scheme of three or four colors
+- A colour scheme of three or four colours

 For inspiration, visit Behance and scroll through the best of what designers all over the world have been doing.
 You can search by projects>branding>most recent.

 When you’ve figured out the look and feel you’re after, Adobe offers images, videos, and tutorials that will help you create the assets for your event.
 You can browse thousands of images in Adobe Stock.
 And if you’d like to take an illustrative approach to the visual or the logo, this instructive video shows you how to create a colourful event logo using simple vector shapes and type.